-- While to be eligible for a RoSA a student must satisfactorily complete Year 10 it will not be awarded at the end of Year 10.
-The RoSA will be awarded to students upon leaving school prior to completing their HSC and will be a cumulative record of achievements until that date.
-In this respect it will include a record of Year 10 grades and could include a record of courses studied at Preliminary level and those commenced at HSC level - When a student has completed HSC courses and has met eligibility requirements they receive the HSC testamur and would have their Preliminary and HSC results recorded on the HSC Record of Achievement.
-This credential would supersede the RoSA.. - It is proposed that students would be able to request both a RoSA showing their earlier grades and an HSC Record of Achievement. - Students not entitled to receive the proposed Record of School Achievement or an HSC Record of Achievement, or students who need a statement of their most up-to-date courses/results for other reasons, for instance for use in applying for casual work, may obtain a transcript of their results held at that time by NESA.
+- While to be eligible for a RoSA a student must satisfactorily complete Year 10 it is not be awarded at the end of Year 10.
+The RoSA awarded to students upon leaving school prior to completing their HSC and is a cumulative record of achievements until that date.
+In this respect it includes a record of Year 10 grades and could include a record of courses studied at Preliminary level and those commenced at HSC level - When a student has completed HSC courses and has met eligibility requirements they receive the HSC testamur and would have their Preliminary and HSC results recorded on the HSC Record of Achievement.
+This credential would supersede the RoSA.. - Students are able to request both a RoSA showing their earlier grades and an HSC Record of Achievement. - Students not entitled to receive the proposed Record of School Achievement or an HSC Record of Achievement, or students who need a statement of their most up-to-date courses/results for other reasons, for instance for use in applying for casual work, may obtain a transcript of their results held at that time by NESA.